How to Improve Your Neighborhood’s Community Parks

 2. Promoting Inclusivity Using Accessible Playground Equipment

-3. Providing Space for Entertainment
+3. Providing Event or Entertainment Amenities

 Parks are perfect spots for both private and public special events.
 From family gatherings to city events, nothing beats a park, especially when they’re strategically outfitted to include space for various entertainment opportunities.
 Both kids and adults need places where they can play sports, gather with friends and family, go on a date, or relax.

-- Covered and open eating areas
+- Covered and open eating areas with picnic tables

-- Barbecue pits
+- Barbecue pits for cookouts